 Practical Strategies to Heal Emotional Wounds

 Recognizing you’re hurt is the first step, but figuring out how to heal is where the real work begins.
 Moving through emotional pain isn’t about ignoring it or powering through.
-It’s a process that calls for gentle, deliberate action to mend the wound.
+It’s a process requiring gentle, deliberate action to mend the wound.
 You can start today with concrete, compassionate steps.

 These simple practices calm your nervous system, help you communicate clearly, and rebuild your sense of safety.